 Meaning the Big River, Rio Grande was named by the Spanish who occupied Jamaica in the 15th and 16th centuries.
-In 1911, rafting began in this grand river.
+In 1911, rafting began on this grand river.
 To transport their bananas from the Rio Grande Valley to other areas along the river, banana farmers used rafts.
 Now, rafting in the Rio Grande River has become a popular tourist attraction.

 Enjoy rafting on the river and taking in the sights along the way.
 The wonderful views of the lush green rainforests along the crystal clear water of the river help you relax and unwind throughout your trip.
 To enjoy your vacation to the full, take some refreshments with you on the raft.
-The guide will stop at a local restaurant and you will try some delicious local food for lunch.
+The guide will stop at a local restaurant, and you will try some delicious local food for lunch.

 14. Black River